 “Liki and I have visited all the menhirs in our kingdom, and the neighbouring ones as well,” Thorn grimaced.
 “We’ve spoken to the overseers and the priests in the Temple of Divine Retribution.
 Liki’s sick heart is not a simple disease.
-It is an inborn condition which she received at birth, and unfortunately her second difficult childbirth brought it out into the open.
+It is an inborn condition which she received at birth, and her second difficult childbirth brought it out into the open.
 The menhirs cannot heal such conditions.
 They cannot regrow severed legs and hands and they cannot stick together hearts once they’ve been ripped asunder.
-And the strix pendant on my breast is just a badge of honor from the King.
+And the strix pendant on my breast is just a badge of honor from the king.
 Badges like those are granted to every captain.”

 “And yet they say that such stones were once able to protect its bearer from great misfortune,” Rask muttered as if deep in thought about something.

 “From the Harvest,” Gleda whispered behind her father’s back.